 Learn more about the North Grand Strand below

-Morning surface water temperatures are still only about 70 degrees around Little River.
+Morning surface water temperatures are about 67-68 degrees inshore around Little River.

-Morning surface water temperatures are about 71-74 degrees around Little River and the water is still pretty dirty with all the wind.
+Morning surface water temperatures are about 67-68 degrees inshore around Little River and the mullet are running.

-Morning surface water temperatures are in the upper 60s around Little River and the water is still pretty dirty with all the wind.
+Morning surface water temperatures are about 75 degrees inshore around Little River and the water is murky with all the freshwater inflow.

 Read more fishing report from the North Grand Strand and other popular fishing spots!